 A couple of the guys I worked with at Waynes found out how much I enjoyed skiing so they started telling me stories of when they worked in the alps.
 I fell in love with the idea and wanted to do the same so they told me to speak with the owner of Waynes (the New Zealand guy), because he had loads of contacts up there.

 So I did, and because I’d worked my ass off and actually got good at my job, he didn’t hesitate in recommending me.
 He put me into contact with the nightclub owner of one of the most popular nightclubs in the French Alps called ‘Dick’s Tea Bar’.
-Without even being interviewed, I was given a job as a bartender.
+Without even being interviewed, I was given a job as a traveling bartender.
 Having contacts in this industry makes a huge difference when you’re looking for work.

 So when my time in Nice came to an end, I said goodbye to my friends, packed my things and started getting ready for a winter in Val D’Isere.